obiba/rock-doc/index.rst

 OBiBa Rock Documentation
 =========================

+Rock is the `OBiBa <http://obiba.org/>`_'s R server which intends to be easy to install and to use.
+Rock exposes a REST API which can be used by any client application with HTTP communication capability.
+The R server engine is based on `Rserve <http://www.rforge.net/Rserve/>`_ that Rock uses to manage stateful R sessions.

 Targeted at individual studies and study consortia, `OBiBa <http://obiba.org/>`_ software stack (Opal, Mica etc.) provides a software solution for epidemiological data management, analysis and publication.
 While `Opal <http://www.obiba.org/pages/products/opal/>`_, the core data warehouse application, provides all the necessary tools to import, transform, describe and analyze data, `Mica <http://www.obiba.org/pages/products/mica/>`_ provides everything needed to build personalized web data portals and publish content of research activities of both studies and consortia.

-Rock is the `OBiBa <http://obiba.org/>`_'s R server which intends to be easy to install and to use.
-Rock exposes a REST API which can be used by any client application with HTTP communication capability.
-The R server engine is based on `Rserve <http://www.rforge.net/Rserve//>`_ that Rock uses to manage stateful R sessions.

 `Opal <http://www.obiba.org/pages/products/opal/>`_ uses Rock to constitute clusters of R servers and to dispatch the analysis requests on multiple hosts.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    introduction

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: Administrator Guide

    admin/installation